warbe-maker/VBA-Error/README.md

 When the two components are installed and activated they are automatically used by the _[ErrMsg](#the-errmsg-function-as-universal-interface)_ function to display the error message not only significantly better designed but also more clear for how to use the _Debugging option_.
 If desired follow the below steps.
 1. Download _[fMsg.frm][2]_, _[fMsg.frx][3]_, _[mMsg.bas][4]_
 2. Import into your VB-Project ***fMsg.frm*** and ***mMsg.bas***
 3. Activate them by the Cond.
 Comp.
-Arg. `MsgComp = 1`
+Arg. `mMsg = 1`

 ### Download from public GitHub repo
 It may appear pretty strange when downloading first from a public GitHub repo but is is quite straight forward as the below image shows.